ionoid/docs.ionoid.io/docs/create-projects.md

 ## Delete a Project

-You can delete a project by opening the **SETTINGS** tab on the project details main page, then by clicking on the **Delete this project** button, and confirming by typing the project name:
+You can delete a project by opening the **SETTINGS** tab on
+<the-project-details-page/>, then by clicking on the **Delete this project**
+button, and confirming by typing the project name:

 ![Delete a Project](/steps/projects-and-devices/delete_a_project.gif)